rr326/servi/README.md

 * Look at Docker - would that have done all of this???

-## TODO - better error if saved manifest doesn't match (probalby didn't run 'save_manifest'
+## TODO - better error if saved manifest doesn't match (probalby didn't run 'update_manifest'
 ## TODO Remove TEMPLATE_VERSION from error / warning messages (and maybe simplfify special handling